mrozowski/reservation-lock-demo/readme.md

 ### Payment process
 I tried to make the payment process similar to the Stripe flow
-1. The user sends a request to backend to make a payment.
+1. The user decides to reserve a ticket.
+That sends a request to the backend for payment.
-2. Backend calls Payment Service to create new Payment intent with client secret key.
+2. Backend contacts a Payment Service to generate a special key for the payment (client secret)
-3. Backend returns client secret to Frontend user.
+3. The backend then sends this key back to the user.
-4. The frontend user calls Payment Service to make a payment using a bank card.
+4. The user uses this key to make a secure payment with their credit card through the Payment Service.
-5. After payment is finished Payment Service automatically calls Backend using webhook.
+5. Once the payment is complete, the Payment Service automatically notifies the backend using a webhook.
-6. Backend finish processing payment.
+6. Backend finalizes the payment process.

 <img src="https://github.com/mrozowski/reservation-lock-demo/assets/67066372/c13ef325-c0be-4c37-ba75-f20be855132b" alt="main-project-diagram" width="100%"/>